habib123/bowling_api/README.md

-1. Api developed with TDD
+1. Api developed with TDD(Many tests - controller and model)

 2. model schema test using JSON validator